UoMResearchIT/mine-the-gaps/README.md

  click on 'Code' on this github repository homepage, then 'Download ZIP' and save to your chosen folder.
  Then extract this zip file.

+## Add a local.py Django settings file

+Using the `geo_sensor_gaps/settings/local.template` file as a template, create a new file `geo_sensor_gaps/settings/local.py`  (this should be in same folder as `local.template` and `base.py`)

+Fill in the `MAX_NUM_PROCESSORS` value with an integer representing the maximum number of processors you wish to have available for this web application.
+This defaults to the number available minus 1.

-## Install dependencies
+## Installation
 You can either use our docker container (recommended for novices) or follow the full postgreSQL/postGIS database and Django set-up (more difficult).

 ### Docker Container
-We user [Docker](https://www.docker.com/) to create a container for easy set-up on any Linux, Mac or Linux machine.
+We use [Docker](https://www.docker.com/) to create a container for easy set-up on any Linux, Mac or Linux machine.

 #### Install Docker
 Using the [Install Docker Engine](https://docs.docker.com/engine/install/) or